anusii/markdown_widgets/example/assets/sample_markdown.md

    selections for these two groups are independent and will not affect each other.

-%% Radio(Question 2,1,Option 1)
+%% Radio(Question 2,1,"Option 1")

-%% Radio(Question 2,2,Option 2)
+%% Radio(Question 2,2,"Option 2")

-%% Radio(Question 2,3,Option 3)
+%% Radio(Question 2,3,"Option 3")

-%% Radio(Question 2,4,Option 4)
+%% Radio(Question 2,4,"Option 4")

 %% EmptyLine

 3. The following are two groups of checkboxes.
 This is Question 3.
 Multiple options can be selected.

-%% Checkbox(Question 3,1,Option 1 This is a long option that may wrap to the next line if it needs to.
-When wrapping it does so indented to align the paragraph.)
+%% Checkbox(Question 3,1,"Option 1 This is a long option that may wrap to the next line if it needs to.
+When wrapping it does so indented to align the paragraph.
+This example also demonstrates the use of escape characters, such as \".")

-%% Checkbox(Question 3,2,Option 2)
+%% Checkbox(Question 3,2,"Option 2")

-%% Checkbox(Question 3,3,Option 3)
+%% Checkbox(Question 3,3,"Option 3")

-%% Checkbox(Question 3,4,Option 4)
+%% Checkbox(Question 3,4,"Option 4")

-%% Checkbox(Question 3,5,Option 5)
+%% Checkbox(Question 3,5,"Option 5")

-%% Checkbox(Question 3,6,Option 6)
+%% Checkbox(Question 3,6,"Option 6")

 %% EmptyLine

 4. This is Question 4.
 Multiple options can be selected as well.

-%% Checkbox(Question 4,1,Option 1)
+%% Checkbox(Question 4,1,"Option 1")

-%% Checkbox(Question 4,2,Option 2)
+%% Checkbox(Question 4,2,"Option 2")

-%% Checkbox(Question 4,3,Option 3)
+%% Checkbox(Question 4,3,"Option 3")

-%% Checkbox(Question 4,4,Option 4)
+%% Checkbox(Question 4,4,"Option 4")

-%% Checkbox(Question 4,5,Option 5)
+%% Checkbox(Question 4,5,"Option 5")

-%% Checkbox(Question 4,6,Option 6)
+%% Checkbox(Question 4,6,"Option 6")

 %% EmptyLine